Edit Page

 JWT token integration

-The JWT access tokens issued by restheart-accounts (after login, verification, activation and password reset) are verified by RESTHeart’s own jwtAuthenticationMechanism.
-For the tokens to be accepted, all three keys must be identical:
+The JWT access tokens issued by restheart-accounts (after login, verification, activation, password reset, and OAuth callback) are verified by RESTHeart’s own jwtAuthenticationMechanism.

 jwtConfigProvider: